The terms 'sex' and 'gender' often become blurred and can be confusing - in this guide we get right down to basics and define what they are.

 Gender and sex

 Sex and gender are said to align when someone’s gender identity is the same as the gender that society expects them to be based on their sex - for example, if someone is female and identifies as a woman.
-Sex and gender align for a lot of people, but not for everyone.
-People for whom the two align can be called cisgender, and people for whom they don’t can be called transgender.
+For more information on gender, sex, and trans identities, check out our guide Understanding gender: trans identities.